rickbot-dot/xploitable/README.md

 Pages website.

-An AppImage for Xploitable cannot be provided to prevent conflicts with the `ace` image launcher, and that AppImages can bypass some organisation rules.
+An AppImage for Xploitable cannot be provided to prevent conflicts with the `ace` image launcher (because the installer could be installed by `ace`), and that AppImages can bypass some organisation rules.

 A Snap or Flatpak cannot be provided because they are sandboxed, and the kernel cannot be accessed by sandboxed packages.